 - Reduced oxygen flow to the brain or a section of the brain.

-When shouldn’t you use Progynova-TS?
+When should you not use Progynova-TS?

-- A blood clotting disorder;
+- Blood-clotting disorder;

 - Breast cancer;